 Who: This three hour training is designed for all educators at every level.
 Educators with a racially and ethnically diverse student body are strongly encouraged to participate.

-What: The cultural competency training will delve into cultural concepts that affect young women and men of color.
+What: The diversity and inclusion training will delve into concepts that affect diverse students.
 Understand concepts of privilege, colorism, implicit bias, and more.
-Educators will also learn inclusive teaching practices to better support students of color.
+Educators will also learn inclusive teaching practices to better support diverse students.

-When: Learn more about the cultural competency training by Contacting Us.
+When: Learn more about the diversity and inclusion training by Contacting Us.